Dubb3d4nny/Nekohime-ai/README.md

 # Nekohime-ai
-A WhatsApp bot for yentown weeks with yandere/tsundere attotude
+A WhatsApp bot for yentown weebs with yandere/tsundere attitude